nirmaljtx/life_urban_data/README.md

 - days_no_block : Days not blocked by the platform and available to work
 - days_block : Days blocked by the platform
 - number_times_blocked : Number of time blocked in the last n days

+The data_assignment.gz is the data, figure out how to extract the data and solve the problems (hint: use pd.read_csv)